Chapter 16. Critical Paratexts

 critical paratexts) can point to the paragraph and so that users can easily link to

 and cite paragraphs.
-When critical paratexts quote from the modern text, we use
+When critical paratexts quote from the modernized text, we use

 <ptr>

-elements to point to anchors in the modern text.Critical paratexts are the easiest part of an edition for the LEMDO Team or an RA
+elements to point to anchors in the modernized text.Critical paratexts are the easiest part of an edition for the LEMDO Team or an RA

 to encode on behalf of the editor.
 Encoding these texts does not require micro-editorial

-decisions in the way that encoding the modern text does.
-If you are pressed for time
+decisions in the way that encoding the modernized text does.
+If you are pressed for

-and have funds to pay an RA, feel free to consult with the LEMDO Director about hiring
+time and have funds to pay an RA, feel free to consult with the LEMDO Director about

-UVic RAs to encode this part of your edition or getting your own RA trained up to
+hiring UVic RAs to encode this part of your edition or getting your own RA trained

 Critical paratexts have a simple content model.
 At their simplest, they are merely

 numbered paragraphs.
-At their most complex, they are sections (divisions) with headings
+At their most complex, they may have nested sections (divisions)

 Critical paratexts may have a